 Now, National Insurance contributions are something you probably associate with working, but did you know that your years spent away from the workplace can still qualify towards your state pension?
 You just need to have registered for Child Benefit.

 Child Benefit is a payment you can claim if you’re looking after a child under 16, or under 20 if they’re in education or training - although if you or your partner’s individual income is above £50,000 you may have to pay a tax charge.
 If this is the case and you don’t want to claim Child Benefit as a result, fill in the form anyway as this protects your National Insurance credits.
+Foster carers can do this too by filling in a different form.
 You’ll get National Insurance credits when you claim Child Benefit until your youngest child is 12.

 It’s estimated that as much as £400m has been ‘lost’ in pension pots which people have forgotten about, so think back to where you’ve worked in the past and start contacting old employers or pension providers.
-We worked with mum and money blogger Mrs Mummypenny last year and she was shocked to find around £40,000 in dormant workplace pensions…
+We previously worked with mum and money blogger Mrs Mummypenny and she was shocked to find around £40,000 in dormant workplace pensions.

-So why not start tracking down your old pensions too?
+So why not track down your old pensions too?
 You might be surprised at what you discover.
-It’ll also help you when it comes to the next step…
+It’ll also help you when it comes to the next step.

 Once you know what you have, it’s time to start planning ahead.
 There’s lots of pension figures bandied about - plenty that will give you panic - but if you’re just after a comfortable retirement, then the numbers might not be quite as bad as you think.